StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Customer service

-Customer service representatives were asked for assistance or details in several areas of broker services, including account opening, trading tools, apps, rollovers, active trading, and more.
+Customer service representatives were asked for assistance or details in several areas of broker services for prospective customers, including account opening, trading tools, apps, rollovers, active trading, and more.
 Here are the results for Charles Schwab.

 Banking services